Remote work is skyrocketing, but are your remote hiring processes keeping pace?

 3. Showcase the benefits of your remote workplace

-Beyond the usual financial incentives (competitive salaries, bonuses, etc.), it’s often much easier to show the benefits for in-office employees than for remote workers.
+Beyond the usual financial incentives (competitive salaries, bonuses, etc.), it’s often much easier to show the extra incentives like fringe benefits for in-office employees than for remote workers.

 Remote workers get none of the on-site benefits office workers enjoy, such as trendy workspaces complete with bean-bags and ping-pong tables or access to the office gym.